From BR Bullpen

 He was picked up by the Kansas City Royals in 1985 and had a 1-1 record with a 5.09 ERA in 21 relief appearances then was demoted to the Omaha Royals, where he went 1-2, 3.22.
 As a result, he missed the Royals' run to the World Championship that year.
 Kansas City let him go and he signed with the San Francisco Giants.

 Reviewing videotapes of his time with Cincinnati, LaCoss adjusted his delivery and had a rebound season at 10-13, 3.57 in 1986.
 He hit his only career home runs in consecutive at-bats though in different games.
-The first was on June 23, 1986 off utility infielder Dane Iorg, who was pitching at the end of a 18-1 Giants win.
+The first was on June 23rd that year off utility player Dane Iorg, who was pitching at the end of a 18-1 Giants win.
 Six days later, in his first at-bat, he homered off Tom Browning.
-He had a 13-10, 3.68 year for the 1987 Giants and made the playoffs for the second time.
+He had a 13-10, 3.68 year for the Giants in 1987 and made the playoffs for the second time.
 He was 9th in the 1987 NL in wins, his highest finish in the majors.
 He was an average pitcher in both W-L and ERA over the 1988-1989 time period but appeared in his only World Series, the 1989 Fall Classic, which the Giants lost to the Oakland Athletics.

-The 33 year-old hurler went 6-4 with a 3.94 ERA for the 1990 Giants before arthroscopic surgery on his left knee ended his season.
+The 33-year-old hurler went 6-4 with a 3.94 ERA for the Giants in 1990 before arthroscopic surgery on his left knee ended his season.
 He returned the next year to go 1-5 with a 7.23 ERA to finish his big-league career.
 In 1992, Mike was 0-3 with a 7.30 ERA with Indianapolis to complete his pro baseball career.

 Notable Achievements